bet4a/d3wiki/Upgrading-to-3.0.md

 var first = objects.reduce(function(p, v) { return p.value < v.value ? p : v; });
 ```

 If you want a [selection algorithm](http://en.wikipedia.org/wiki/Selection_algorithm) (not to be confused with a D3 selection) to select the top or bottom K of an ordered set, consider using Crossfilter’s [heapselect implementation](https://github.com/square/crossfilter/blob/master/src/heapselect.js).

-The **d3.split helper has been removed**, since d3.svg.line and d3.svg.area now provide a [defined](SVG-Shapes#wiki-line_defined) property for handling [missing data](http://bl.ocks.org/3035090).
+The **d3.split helper has also been removed**, since d3.svg.line and d3.svg.area now provide a [defined](SVG-Shapes#wiki-line_defined) property for handling [missing data](http://bl.ocks.org/3035090).

 ## Geom